 7.1.
 How do the cloud mask and optical properties 'cloud fractions' differ?
+And further, how do I recover the total number of pixels (the fraction denominator) used in the computation of the L3 cloud mask and L3 cloud optical properties 'cloud fractions'?

-In order for users to understand the meaning of cloud fraction in MODIS L3 products, an understanding of how cloud fraction is defined and computed in each L3 cloud fraction parameter is needed.
+In order for users to understand the meaning of cloud fraction in Collection 6 (and later) MODIS L3 products, an understanding of how cloud fraction is defined and computed in each L3 cloud fraction parameter is needed.
 From the simplest perspective, cloud fraction at L3 is the number of cloudy L2 pixels (that fit pre-determined criteria, such as daytime only or liquid water clouds only) divided by the total number of non-fill L2 pixels within a $1^{\circ} \times 1^{\circ}$ L3 grid box.
-The key detail is how each parameter defines a pixel as "cloudy".
+The key detail is how each parameter defines a pixel as "cloudy" and what domain of pixels is used in the computation of the denominator.

 There are two primary cloud fraction parameters in L3 MODIS Atmosphere files.